EuBIC/ReproducibleMSGuidelines/guidelines.md

 Fields: Proteomics, ProteoGenomics, Metabolomics

-Name: The spectral library should be public.
+Name: The spectral library should be public
 Category: Gold
 Description: If spectral libraries are used for protein identification, the libraries should be deposited in the public repository.
-If the libraries are provided by one of the ProteomeXchange partners the Identifier of the library should be added to the manuscript.
+If the libraries are provided by one of the ProteomeXchange partners the Identifier of the library should be added to the manuscript
 Fields: Proteomics, ProteoGenomics

 Name: All the reprocessed datasets in a metanalysis should be public in a ProteomeXchange partner
 Category: Gold
 Description:
 Fields: Proteomics, ProteoGenomics

-Name: The custom (FASTA) database generated from the genomics information should be provided.
+Name: The custom (FASTA) database generated from the genomics information should be provided
 Category: Bronze
 Description:
 Fields: ProteoGenomics

-Name: The identifier to the genomics (e.g. GWAS or RNA-seq) dataset is cited in the manuscript.
+Name: The identifier to the genomics (e.g. GWAS or RNA-seq) dataset is cited in the manuscript
 Category: Bronze
 Description:
 Fields: ProteoGenomics

 Name: Data should be deposited in one of the following archives: Metabolights, MassIVE
 Category: Silver
 Description:
 Fields: Metabolomics

 ### Bioinformatics  Analysis  Description